This post may contain affiliate links. Please read my disclosure.

 - 1 tablespoon chickpea (aka garbanzo bean) flour

-- 2 tablespoons plus 1 teaspoon gluten-free, grain-free Buffalo sauce, divided (use vegan Buffalo sauce for vegan option)
+- 2 tablespoons plus 1 teaspoon gluten-free, vegan Buffalo sauce, divided

 - Blend the carrots, shallot and parsley in food processor on the pulse setting until finely chopped, but not pureed.
 You may have to stop to scrape down the sides.